Take this quick quiz and see how much you know about bees—our favorite essential pollinators working around the world.

 When I was in high school, someone gave me a science book about bees, simply because the name Melissa comes from the Greek word μέλισσα (mélissa), “honey bee”.
 Despite a severe allergy to bee stings and a dislike for the taste of honey, I read the book.
 Turns out, it was a quite a page turner, and I’ve been interested in them ever since.

 This quiz is intended for fun, in a random-facts-can-be-cool kind of way.
 Bees have made headlines in recent years for unfortunate reasons.
 One good side effect of this is an increased interest not only in their survival (and ours) but their incredible abilities as well.

-The entire topic of bees (behaviour, anatomy, societies, communication, nesting, mating, hive management, habitat, etc.) is incredibly rich, and, even with all we know today, there is still so much more to be studied and understood.
+The entire topic of bees (behavior, anatomy, societies, communication, nesting, mating, hive management, habitat, etc.) is incredibly rich, and, even with all we know today, there is still so much more to be studied and understood.
 If you share this interest, there are many good books available.
-I have listed a few favourites in the Resources section below.
+I have listed a few favorites in the Resources section below.